DataDog/ansible-datadog/README.md

   enabled: true
 ```

+**Note**: This configuration works with Agent 6.24.1+ and 7.24.1+.
+For older Agent versions, refer to [the public documentation][8] on how to enable system-probe.

-Once modification is complete, follow the steps below:
+On Linux, once this modification is complete, follow the steps below if you installed an Agent version older than 6.18.0 or 7.18.0:

 1. Start the system-probe: `sudo service datadog-agent-sysprobe start` **Note**: If the service wrapper is not available on your system, run this command instead: `sudo initctl start datadog-agent-sysprobe`.
-2. [Restart the Agent][8]: `sudo service datadog-agent restart`.
+2. [Restart the Agent][9]: `sudo service datadog-agent restart`.
 3. Enable the system-probe to start on boot: `sudo service enable datadog-agent-sysprobe`.

-For manual setup, refer to the [NPM][9] documentation.
+For manual setup, refer to the [NPM][8] documentation.

 #### Agent v5